Estimated reading time: 10 minutes

 How To Prepare For A Budget Thanksgiving Day Dinner

-We were talking about how stressful it can be to prepare a large meal plan for anyone who hasn’t done it before.
+We discussed how stressful it can be to prepare a large meal plan for anyone who hasn’t done it before.

-Before you even plan your Thanksgiving Shopping List there are a few things you will want to consider.
+Before you even plan your Thanksgiving Shopping List, you will want to consider a few things.

 - What will be the date of the dinner party?